Ducks laud Oilers fans for national anthem

 EDMONTON, Alberta -- Oh, say, can you sing the U.S. national anthem from memory?
 If not, there are about 18,000 Edmonton Oilers hockey fans who could give you a lesson.

-A malfunctioning microphone put Canadian country singer Brett Kissel on the spot inside Rogers Place on Sunday night before the Oilers met the Anaheim Ducks in the Stanley Cup playoffs.
+A malfunctioning microphone put Canadian country singer Brett Kissel on the spot inside Rogers Place on Sunday, before the Oilers met the Anaheim Ducks in the Stanley Cup playoffs.
 Kissel then invited the near-sellout crowd to do the honors for the visiting Ducks.

-Although most of the players didn't join in, the hometown fans embraced the moment and responded with a memorable rendition of the "The Star-Spangled Banner" before Robert Clark belted out "O Canada."
+Although most of the players didn't join, the hometown fans embraced the moment and responded with a memorable rendition of the "The Star-Spangled Banner" before Robert Clark belted out "O Canada."

 An incredible moment